zzzmate/tf2-internal-imgui/README.md

 - Changed files: Entry.h, Entry.cpp.

 # Setup
+1. Add "hl2_src" folder into "SDK" folder.
-1. Open Visual Studio.
+2. Open Visual Studio.
-2. Set the project to Release | x86.
+3. Set the project to Release | x86.
-3. Build and inject to the game.
+4. Build and inject to the game.